dbaeka/fairygui-docs-en/README.md

-# FairyGUI.io tutorial documentation
+# FairyGUI tutorials

-This is the FairyGUI tutorial documentation site, which is built using [hexo] (http://hexo.io/).
+This is the FairyGUI tutorials site, which is built using [hexo] (http://hexo.io/).
 The contents of the document are written in the "src" folder using the Markdown format.

 ## Build the local document environment